 Fatburger, started in 1952, has become popular by serving good ol’fashioned hamburgers in big, juicy, mouth-watering sizes.
-The self-described “Last Great Hamburger Stand” has twelve Las Vegas locations, including one busy Fatburger restaurant right on the Las Vegas Strip.
+The self-described “Last Great Hamburger Stand” has twelve Las Vegas and Henderson locations, including one busy Fatburger restaurant right in the heart of the Las Vegas Strip.

-The only Fatburger on the Strip is the one at 3763 S. Las Vegas Blvd.
-It’s right across the street from the Monte Carlo Hotel and Casino and just next door to the Las Vegas Strip Walgreens.
+The three Fatburgers on the Strip include one in the Excalibur food court, a new one at the Venetian, and a stand-alone location at at 3763 S. Las Vegas Blvd.
+It’s right across the street from the Park MGM Hotel and Casino and just next door to a Las Vegas Strip Walgreens.

 If you do the long walk between the MGM Grand and Planet Hollywood, you’ll pass right by it.

-It’s open 24 hours a day (naturally), and has lots of both indoor and outdoor seating.
+It’s open until 2 AM seven days a week, and has lots of both indoor and outdoor seating.
 The seating on the patio can be particularly interesting.

 Besides the bar, it has shade, music and twenty TVs.
 And being right on the Las Vegas Strip, the view provides plenty of entertaining people watching opportunities – especially at night when seemingly everyone walking by is inebriated.